tobiasbriones/blog/entrepreneurship/the-call-to-action-boils-down-to-cohesion-in-the-end/index.md

 and advertisements.

-Software used to be a monolith in those archaic times of computers and incipient programming (recall that computers were square back in the day and everything was unclear and full of obnoxious workarounds 😂).
+Software used to be a monolith in those archaic times of computers and incipient programming (recall when computer monitors were square back in the day and everything was unclear and full of obnoxious workarounds 😂).

 Now we have the capability to enforce better-designed systems that are cohesive: